rrrodzilla/rusty_paseto/readme.md

  ```

- ## A default parser
+### A default parser

  * Validates the token structure and decryptes the payload or verifies the signature of the content
  * Validates the [footer](https://github.com/paseto-standard/paseto-spec/tree/master/docs) if
  one was provided
  * Validates the [implicit assertion](https://github.com/paseto-standard/paseto-spec/tree/master/docs) if one was provided (for V3 or V4 versioned tokens only)

+<h6 align="right"><a href="#user-content-table-of-contents">back to toc</a></h6>

- ## A token with a footer
+### A token with a footer

  PASETO tokens can have an [optional footer](https://github.com/paseto-standard/paseto-spec/tree/master/docs).
 In rusty_paseto we have strict types for most things.
 So we can extend the previous example to add a footer to the token by using code like the
  following:
  ```rust
  use rusty_paseto::prelude::*;